sofixa/vsphere-influxdb-go/README.md

 # Configure

 The JSON configuration file in /etc/vsphere-influxdb-go.json contains all your vCenters/ESXi to connect to, the InfluxDB connection details(url, username/password, database to use), and the metrics to collect(full list [here](http://www.virten.net/2015/05/vsphere-6-0-performance-counter-description/) ).

+**Note: Not all metrics are available directly, you might need to change your metric collection level.**
+A table with the level needed for each metric is availble [here](http://www.virten.net/2015/05/which-performance-counters-are-available-in-each-statistic-level/), and you can find a python script to change the collect level in the [tools folder of the project](./tools/).

-Additionally  you can provide a vCenter/ESXi server and InfluxDB connection details via environment variables, wich is extremly helpful when running inside a container.
+Additionally  you can provide a vCenter/ESXi server and InfluxDB connection details via environment variables, wich is extremly helpful when running inside a container:

-For InfluxDB set INFLUX\_HOSTNAME, INFLUX\_USERNAME, INFLUX\_PASSWORD and INFLUX\_DATABASE.
+For InfluxDB:
+* INFLUX\_HOSTNAME
+* INFLUX\_USERNAME
+* INFLUX\_PASSWORD
+* INFLUX\_DATABASE

+For vSphere:
+* VSPHERE\_HOSTNAME
+* VSPHERE\_USERNAME
+* SPHERE\_PASSWORD

-For vSphere set VSPHERE\_HOSTNAME, VSPHERE\_USERNAME and VSPHERE\_PASSWORD and keep in mind, that currently only one vCenter/ESXi can be added via environment variable.
+Keep in mind, that currently only one vCenter/ESXi can be added via environment variable.

 If you set a domain, it will be automaticaly removed from the names of the found objects.